Ikotun, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Ensure that you get the necessary kind.
-The vast majority of adapters currently available are simply plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types D and G. Be sure to choose the right kind.
+A lot of adapters available online are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most places.

 A portable power bank, like this one